8n8/crashbike/README.md

 # Usage

 Run the program with 'stack exec crashbike <arguments>'.
 The arguments are:

 1. the path of the file containing the parameters, such as the 'standardbike.ini' file provided here
-2. (optional) the word "tune"
-3. (necessary if 2 is there) either "steer" or "lean" to find the most stable PID parameters for either the steering controller or the lean controller
+2. (optional) the word "tune".
+This will attempt to find the optimimum PID parameters for the controller that keeps the bike upright.

 # References